 A.G.
 Kruger | Assistant Coach / Throws

 Three-time Olympian A.G.
 Kruger III took over responsibilities as South Dakota's throws coach on Aug.
 21, 2015.
-He enters his second year with the team in 2016-17.
+He enters his fourth year with the team in 2018-19.

-Kruger qualified for the 2004 Athens, 2008 Beijing, and 2012 London Olympic Games in the hammer throw.
+In his own competitive career, Kruger represented the United States at the 2004 Athens, 2008 Beijing, and 2012 London Olympic Games in the hammer throw.
 He competed on a total of five World Championship teams and qualified for 15 U.S. National Championships.

 Kruger came to South Dakota after spending 13 years training, coaching and teaching at Ashland University in Ashland, Ohio.
 He holds Certified Strength and Conditioning Specialist (CSCS) certification, Functional Movement Screening (FMS) certification and is a member of the National Strength and Conditioning Association (NSCA).

 In 2014, Kruger broke American records in the 35-pound weight throw and 56-pound ultra weight throw.
 He also holds the 35-39 age group World record for the throws pentathlon, a combined event consisting of the hammer throw, shot put, discus throw, javelin throw and weight throw.